OpenPBEE/PBEE-Recovery/README.md

    data structure containing the simulation of allocated workers throughout the repair process
  - **functionality.impeding_factors**: [_struct_]
    data structure containing the simulated impeding factors delaying the start of system repair

+## Building the Inputs File
+Instead of manually defining the inputs matlab data file based on the inputs schema, the inputs file can be built from a simpler set of building inputs, taking advantage of default assessment assumptions and component, system, and tenant attributes contained within the _static_data_ directory.

+### Instructions
+ - **Step 1**: Copy the scripts build_inputs.m and optional_inputs.m in the directory where you want to build the simulated_inputs.mat inputs file.
+ - **Step 2**: Add the requried building specific input files listed below to the same directory
+ - **Step 3**: Modify the optional_inputs.m file as needed.
+ - **Step 4**: Make sure the variable "static_data_dir" in build_inputs.m is correctly pointing to the location of the static data directory
+ - **Step 5**: Run the build script

+#### Option for customizing static data
+If you would like to modify the static data tables listed below for a specifc model, simply copy the static data tables listed below to the build script directory, modify the files, and set the static_data_dir vairable to the point to the location of the modified files (same directory as the build script).

+### Required building specific data
+building_model.json
+tenant_unit_list.csv
+comp_ds_list.csv
+damage_consequences.json
+simulated_damage.json

+### Optional building specific data
+utility_downtime.json

+### Default Optional Inputs
+optional_inputs.m

+### Static data (copy from the static_data directory)
+component_attributes.csv
+damage_state_attribute_mapping.csv
+subsystems.csv
+tenant_function_requirements.csv